Angela Gheorghiu: Professional relationships

 On rare occasion, Gheorghiu has had difficult relationships with opera house managements and directors.
 Some, but not all, of them have stemmed from her opposition to directors who, as she put it in an interview with ABC "want to express their own fantasies, forgetting about the characters.
 At times, she says, what they put on stage goes against both the story and the music."
 She has attributed her outspokenness to her upbringing in Romania under the totalitarian regime of Nicolae Ceaușescu:

-"Because I grew up in a country where there was no possibility of having an opinion, it makes me stronger now.
+Because I grew up in a country where there was no possibility of having an opinion, it makes me stronger now.
 Lots of singers are frightened about not getting invited back to an opera house if they speak out.
 But I have the courage to be, in a way, revolutionary.
 I want to fight for opera, for it to be taken seriously.
-Pop music is for the body, but opera is for the soul."
+Pop music is for the body, but opera is for the soul.

 In 1996, Gheorghiu was cast as Micaëla in a new production of Bizet's Carmen, opposite Waltraud Meier and Plácido Domingo at the Metropolitan Opera.
 The production by Franco Zeffirelli called for the role to wear a blonde wig, which she disliked.
-When the Met toured the production in Japan in 1997, she refused to wear it on the first night to which then general manager Joseph Volpe famously declared, "The wig is going on, with you or without you" and replaced her with an understudy.
+When the Met toured the production in Japan in 1997, she refused to wear it on the first night to which then general manager Joseph Volpe said, "The wig is going on, with you or without you" and replaced her with an understudy.
 She then resumed the performances with the wig entirely covered by the hood of her cape.

 Volpe had planned to engage Gheorghiu in the role of Violetta Valery for a new production of La traviata, to premiere in November 1998 and directed by Zeffirelli.
 Alagna was to sing the role of Violetta's lover, Alfredo Germont.
 According to Volpe, Gheorghiu and Alagna argued with the staff and the director over production details and continually delayed signing the contract.
 They eventually signed their contracts, and faxed them to the Met one day past their deadline.
 Volpe refused to accept them.
 The production opened with Patricia Racette and Marcelo Álvarez as the lovers.

 In September 2007, Gheorghiu was dismissed from Lyric Opera of Chicago's production of La bohème by General Manager William Mason, for missing rehearsals and costume fittings, and generally "unprofessional" behavior.
 Gheorghiu said in a statement that she had missed some rehearsals to spend time with her husband, who was singing at the Met in Roméo et Juliette and rehearsing for Puccini's Madama Butterfly and added, "I have sung Bohème hundreds of times, and thought missing a few rehearsals wouldn't be a tragedy.
-It was impossible to do the costume fitting at the same time I was in New York.
+It was impossible to do the costume fitting at the same time I was in New York."

-Asked once if she is difficult, she solidly replied: "No, I seek perfection!"
+Asked once if she was difficult, she replied: "No, I seek perfection!"